wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/index.rst

 State-Space and Model Based Control with WPILib
 ===============================================

 This section provides an introduction to and describes WPILib support for state-space control.
-F

 .. toctree::
    :maxdepth: 1